Summer in Dublin

 Students are required to take and maintain 6 hours on all Tulane Study Abroad summer programs offered through the Tulane Office of Study Abroad.
 Students are NOT permitted to take summer courses pass/fail.

 A valid passport is required for all U.S. citizens traveling to Ireland.
 Requirements vary for other nationalities.
-International students should check the requirements for their respective countries.
+International students should check the requirements for their respective countries and be aware of all visa application requirements and deadlines.
 For US passport fees and instructions see the U.S. Department of State site: http://travel.state.gov/passport.

 It is very important that you apply early for your US passport.
 The Tulane Office of Study Abroad assumes no responsibility for obtaining visas or assisting students with passports.
 Please contact the Office of Study Abroad if you need documentation indicating you are on a study abroad program.